kevinxyc1/nuvalence-web-challenge/README.md

 The web application is already deployed onto AWS amplify.
 Here is the [link](https://master.duq2qg6smh3q8.amplifyapp.com/).
 The instructions for deployment is as following:
-a.
-Log into AWS console and choose AWS Amplify
+1. Log into AWS console and choose AWS Amplify
-b.
-In the AWS Amplify service console, select "Get Started" under Deploy
+2. In the AWS Amplify service console, select "Get Started" under Deploy
-c.
-Select GitHub as the repository service and select Continue
+3. Select GitHub as the repository service and select Continue
-d.
-Authenticate with GitHub and return to the Amplify console.
+4. Authenticate with GitHub and return to the Amplify console.
 Choose the repository and master branch you created earlier, then select Next
-e.
-Accept the default build settings and select Next
+5. Accept the default build settings and select Next
-f.
-Review the final details and select Save and Deploy.
+6. Review the final details and select Save and Deploy.

 ## Installation